 - 1/2 tsp cinnamon

 - 1/4 tsp baking soda (1 gram)

 Cinnamon Sugar Topping

-- 1/2 cup sugar
+- 1/4 cup sugar (52 grams)

 - 1 tsp cinnamon

 - 2 Tbsp melted coconut oil or vegan butter (22 grams)

 - Begin by adding your apple cider to a small pot and bringing to a boil.
 Reduce heat to medium and reduce until you have 1/2 cup of apple cider left (about 15-20 minutes).

 - Once the apple cider is reduced, let sit for 10-15 minutes to cool before using in your recipe.
 Once cooled, preheat your oven to 350F.